 A hardware wallet is a physical device designed to hold cryptocurrencies.
 Unlike software wallets, they have to be bought from certain stores.
 Hardware wallets also provide you with a seed phrase.
 When you want to send or receive a certain token, you have to connect your hardware wallet to an application.
 However, these are the only moments your wallet is online.
 As soon as you disconnect your hardware wallet, it becomes offline.
 So, they are much more secure than software wallets, and they can’t get hacked so easily.
 Besides, they have some buttons with specific functions that are required for finalizing a transaction.
 For example, they may require you to press both buttons simultaneously to finalize the transaction.
 They also have some other security layers like pin codes to completely ensure the security of your cryptocurrencies.
 Ledger and Trezor are two well-known samples of hardware wallets.

 As you may have figured out, hardware wallets and software wallets have their own pros and cons.
 Software wallets are more practical and easier to use.
 They are with you always and anywhere, but they suffer from a low level of security.
 On the other hand, hardware wallets are more secure, but they are not as handy as software wallets.
-For this reason, some crypto experts suggest transferring the big part of your cryptocurrencies to hardware wallets, and keeping a small amount in software wallets.
+For this reason, some crypto experts suggest transferring a big part of your cryptocurrencies to hardware wallets and keeping a small amount in software wallets.